 Bootcamp graduate Alison Cossette came to Metis with 10 years of healthcare experience and a desire to integrate that with rigorous data science training.
 At the time of this Q&A, she was a Senior Analyst in Center for Healthcare Management at the University of Vermont Medical Center, working on data projects that directly impact patients' healthcare.
-She has since moved on and is now a Senior Analyst at Remedy Partners, a company delivering technology and services that enable payers and providers to organize and finance a patient's episode of care.
+She's since moved on to new, exciting roles in data science.
+Check out her LinkedIn profile for details.

 Tell me about your background.
 How did you become interested in data science?